RobBebb/yacht_hive/README.md

 ## Error Processing

 I see most of the error processing happening in the infrastructure layer.
 This is where all the processing that deals with external packages will take place.

+I expect to be using the DARTZ package for error handling.
+Refer to these tutorials for more details [Reso Coder - Handle Errors Part 1](https://resocoder.com/2019/12/11/proper-error-handling-in-flutter-dart-1-principles/) and [Reso Coder - Functional Error Handling Part 2](https://resocoder.com/2019/12/14/functional-error-handling-in-flutter-dart-2-either-task-fp/) and [Codemagic Architecture](https://blog.codemagic.io/flutter-tutorial-app-arhitecture-beginners/)